2ndSightLab/ai-tracker/assessing-degredation.md

 So: there isn't a fault to fix on your side.
 The ~2s per turn is the expected floor.
 The only large delays in this session were the traceroute timeout and the cancelled calls — both one-offs, not an ongoing problem.

+Google AI says: The logs indicate that while the model-driven, multi-tool turn takes roughly 2.2 seconds, a ~3.8-second delay occurs before the first tool execution, pointing to significant initial latency.
+At only 9% context capacity, the bottleneck is not context size, but likely overhead from the CLI/agent framework's orchestration, network, or API initialization.